 Rowing is a popular sport among the German minority, and the six local rowing club houses also function as their local meeting places.Religion

 Members of the German minority can attend church services in German.
 Five German ministries in the rural parishes and four in the cities are responsible for the German Lutherans.
 The ministers share the church buildings with the Danish population.Political representation

 The German minority's political party is the Schleswigsche Partei, which also functions as an independent, regional party.
-At the local elections in 2013 nine representatives of the Schleswigsche Partei were voted in: three each in Sønderborg/Sonderburg, and in Tønder/Tondern, two in Aabenraa/ Apenrade, and one in Haderslev/Hadersleben.History & musueums
+At the local elections in 2017 ten representatives of the Schleswigsche Partei were voted in: five in Sønderborg/Sonderburg, two in Tønder/Tondern, two in Aabenraa/ Apenrade, and one in Haderslev/Hadersleben.History & musueums

 History looms large wherever you are in Nordschleswig, in the German minority as well.
 The Archive/Institute for Historical Research manages the archives of the German minority and performs related historical research.
 The Heimatkundliche Arbeitsgemeinschaft is an association committed to the study of local and regional history through excursions, lectures and publications.
 In Sønderborg/Sonderburg you may visit the German museum with its collection on German history in Nordschleswig and in Aabenraa/Apenrade, the German school museum.